Concentration of Contractive Stochastic Approximation: Additive and Multiplicative Noise: Main Results

-Corollary \ref{cor:boundedTail} is a direct implication of Corollary \ref{cor:bounded}, and provides an upper bound for the whole complementary cumulative distribution function (CDF) of the error $\|x_k-x^*\|_c$ for any iterate $k\geq 0$, which can be integrated to obtain bounds for any moment of the error at any point in time.
+Corollary \ref{corollary:multi} (1) follows by setting $K=k$ in Theorem \ref{thm:multi} (1), and Corollary \ref{corollary:multi} (2) follows by representing the tolerance level $\delta$ from Corollary \ref{corollary:multi} (1) as a function of the accuracy level $\epsilon$.
+Observe that Corollary \ref{corollary:multi} (2) provides an upper bound for the whole complementary cumulative distribution function (CDF) of the error $\|x_k-x^*\|_c$ for any $k\geq 0$.
+Therefore, we can use the formula $\mathbb{E}[\|x_k-x^*\|_c^r]=\int_0^\infty \mathbb{P}(\|x_k-x^*\|_c^r>x)dx$ (where $r$ is any positive integer) to integrate this bound to obtain bounds for any moment of the error at any point in time.